openshift/openshift-restclient-java/DESIGN.md

 by the various resources instead of depending upon specific versions of the API model.
 This should simply client code by:

-1. Removing if/then checkes based on model versions
+1. Removing if/then checks based on model versions
 1. Allowing consumption of back-ported functionality by enabling the appropriate capability in the library code.
 1. "Removing" deprecated functionality by removing the capability in the library code.